 In conclusion I

-* Fernando Alonso gained a net 0 points due to mechanical failures and other misfortune, both losing points and gaining points in 2005.
+* Fernando Alonso gained a net 4 points due to mechanical failures and other misfortune from his direct championship competitors.